 Let’s compare the two.
 Galangal smells and tastes like pine and black pepper, with a ginger-like note and some earthiness.
 Ginger has a spicy, sweet scent that is much milder, and the taste is pure ginger bite.
 Ginger has a more matte skin that lacks the bumps and nubs of its cousin, while galangal is shinier and smooth in between the bumps.

 To illustrate these differences, check out this photo below.
-The rhizome on the right is galangal and the one on the left is ginger.
+The rhizome on the left is galangal and the one on the right is ginger.

 The skin of ginger is generally a light beige, while galangal can range from pale tan to dark brownish-red, depending on how fresh it is and how old the rhizome was when it was harvested.